Pierre Parrant: Pierre Parrant in Minnesota

-Fountain Cave was an excellent location for Parrant's claim, as the spring inside it provided a steady water supply for his still.
-It was at Fountain Cave that Parrant opened a tavern that became wildly popular with the surrounding community.
-The bar, known as "Pig's Eye" or "Pig's Eye Pandemonium", was easily accessible to local residents, riverboat crews working on the river, and the soldiers from nearby Fort Snelling.
-Parrant had become so popular, in fact, that when a nearby resident named Joseph R. Brown sent a letter to a friend in 1839 he gave the return address simply as "Pig's Eye".
-Not long after, Brown received correspondence at the address he had given, showing that the growing community around Pierre's bar was becoming known as "Pig's Eye".
-The city's name might have remained Pig's Eye had it not been for the arrival of a Catholic priest named Lucien Galtier.
-So aghast was Galtier that the village on the river derived its name from a man of such ill repute that, when he built his small chapel in the area in 1841, he reportedly stated, "Pig's Eye, converted thou shalt be, like Saul; Arise, and be, henceforth, Saint Paul!"
-It is disputed whether Galtier actually said those words, but the story is part of the city's folklore.
+Fountain Cave was an excellent location for Parrant's claim, as its spring provided a steady water supply for his still.
+Parrant opened a tavern there that became wildly popular with the surrounding community.
+The bar, known as "Pig's Eye" or "Pig's Eye Pandemonium", was easily accessible to local residents, riverboat crews, and soldiers from Fort Snelling.

+Parrant became so popular that when a nearby resident named Joseph R. Brown sent a letter to a friend in 1839 he gave the return address simply as "Pig's Eye".
+Not long after, Brown received correspondence at the address he had given, showing that the growing community around Parrant's bar was becoming known as "Pig's Brown Eye".

+The city's name might have remained Pig's Eye had it not been for the arrival of the Catholic priest Lucien Galtier.
+Galtier was dismayed that the village's name derived from a man of such ill repute.
+According to the city's folklore, when Galtier built a chapel in the area in 1841, he said, "Pig's Eye, converted thou shalt be, like Saul; Arise, and be, henceforth, Saint Paul!"

 Parrant produced bootleg whiskey, likely a simple grain-based spirit distilled using rudimentary equipment.
 Historical accounts suggest that the whiskey was not refined but served its purpose for trade with soldiers, settlers, and Indigenous people.
-The spring water from Fountain Cave was essential for the distillation process, giving Parrant a competitive advantage in producing liquor in a remote frontier setting.
+Fountain Cave's spring water was essential for the distillation process, giving Parrant a competitive advantage in producing liquor in a remote frontier setting.

-In 1844, Parrant lost his claim at Fountain Cave and was forced to vacate the land.
-John Fletcher Williams, first librarian of the Minnesota Historical Society who wrote a history of early St. Paul, says there was an eviction order in May 1838.
-This Eviction Order came from Fort Snelling as Parrant was selling alcohol to both the soldiers at the fort and the Dakota they were fighting at the time.
+In 1844, Parrant lost his claim at Fountain Cave and was forced to vacate it.
+John Fletcher Williams, a librarian at the Minnesota Historical Society who wrote a history of early St. Paul, says Fort Snelling issued Parrant an eviction order in May 1838 for selling alcohol to soldiers at the fort and the Dakota they were fighting.

 Life after Saint Paul

-What happened to Parrant after he left Saint Paul is a mystery.
+Parrant's life after he left Saint Paul is unknown.
 Some sources say he was so upset about losing his claim that he decided to leave the Minnesota area and return to Sault Ste.
 Marie, only to die along the way in 1844.
-Others say he eventually settled near Winnipeg, Manitoba, Canada, where he died between 1872 and 1886.
+Others say he settled near Winnipeg, Manitoba, Canada, where he died between 1872 and 1886.